material-components/material-components-web-react/packages/chips/README.md

-id | Number | Unique identifier for the chip label | String | Text to be shown on the chip selected | Boolean | Indicates whether the chip is selected handleSelect | String | Callback to call when the chip is selected
+id | Number | Unique identifier for the chip label | String | Text to be shown on the chip selected | Boolean | Indicates whether the chip is selected handleSelect | Function(id: number) => void | Callback to call when the chip with the given id is selected

 ## Sass Mixins